jorritvm/python_import_insights/README.md

 ModuleNotFoundError: No module named 'utils'
 ```
 VS Code does not have full run configuration support like pycharm.
 The run button basically just sends a python run command to the currently open terminal.
-As such, you can easily set the PYTHONPATH variable in the terminal before running the nested module as a script:
+As such, you can easily set the PYTHONPATH variable in the terminal before running the nested module as a script (by clicking the run button):
 ```commandline
 C:\dev\python\python_import_insights>set PYTHONPATH=src